audioxide/data/data/posts/20180328-reviews-jack-white-boarding-house-reach.md

   - "#c2c4c4"
   - "#dedede"
 pullquote: Fruitcake rock
 summary: "Those looking for the red, white, and black muscle of The White Stripes should probably just listen to The White Stripes.
-Jack White’s output here is blue: chillier, more demanding... stranger.
-It isn't necessarily as accomplished, but there’s plenty to be gained by approaching Boarding House Reach on its own terms."
+Jack White’s output here is blue: chillier, more demanding... stranger."
 week: 138
 blurb: Those looking for the muscle of The White Stripes should just listen to The White Stripes.
 Jack White’s output here is chillier, more demanding... stranger.
 artistMBID: 3ae2fb37-8a23-429d-9920-bac811c4fc22